spring-guides/gs-uploading-files/README.ftl.md

 Create a client and upload a file
 ----------------------------------

 Up to this point, you have built a server application capable of receiving file uploads.
-It would be of much use unless you also build a client application to upload a file.
+It would not be of much use unless you also build a client application to upload a file.
 The easiest way to do that is by using Spring MVC's `RestTemplate`.

     <@snippet path="src/main/java/hello/FileUploader.java" prefix="complete"/>

 This client application creates a `RestTemplate` and then loads up a `MultiValueMap` with the name and the file.
 This leverages Spring's `FileSystemResource` class to properly load the bytes for the file.
-Then the template uses it's `postForObject` method to `POST` the file to the server.
+Then the template uses its `postForObject` method to `POST` the file to the server.
 Because the server was coded to write a textual message straight into the HTTP response, the client application prints that message out to the console.

 > **Note**: In more sophisticated applications, you probably want to use real HTML and some type of file chooser component to pick the file for upload.